cloud-custodian/cloud-custodian/tools/c7n_org/README.md

 Groups of accounts can also be selected for execution by specifying the `-t` tag filter.
-Account tags are specified in the config file. ie given the above accounts config file you can specify all prod accounts with `-t type:prod`. you can specify the -t flag multiple times or use a comma separated list.
+Account tags are specified in the config file.
+Given the above accounts config file, you can specify all prod accounts with `-t type:prod`.
+You can specify the `-t` flag multiple times or use a comma separated list.

-You can specify which policies to use for execution by either specifying `-p` or selecting groups of policies via their tags with `-l`, both options support being specified multiple times or using comma separated values.
+You can specify which policies to use for execution by either specifying `-p` or selecting groups of policies via their tags with `-l`.
+Both options support being specified multiple times or using comma separated values.

-By default in aws, c7n-org will execute in parallel across regions, the '-r' flag can be specified multiple times, and defaults to (us-east-1, us-west-2).  a special value of `all` will execute across all regions.
+By default in AWS, c7n-org will execute in parallel across regions.
+The `-r` flag can be specified multiple times and defaults to `(us-east-1, us-west-2)`.
+A special value of `all` will execute across all regions.